Boo-0102/MeanFlow/README.md

 # MeanFlow: Unofficial Implementation on CIFAR-10

-This repository contains an unofficial implementation for MeanFlow  on CIFAR-10.
+This repository provides an unofficial PyTorch implementation of the paper **[Mean Flows for One-step Generative Modeling](https://arxiv.org/abs/2505.13447)** on the CIFAR-10 dataset.

 ## Installation